kennedydane/Dice-and-Destiny/docs/index.md

 - **Game Masters**: Review the Beginners Rulebook, then prepare the adventure using the Dragons Friends module and maps
 - **Character Creation**: Use the Character Sheets template along with the Character Art Guide

-## Original Files
+## About These Files

-The original Word documents (.docx files) are still available in:
+The documentation has been converted from Word documents (.docx) to Markdown for easier access and version control.
+The original .docx files remain available in their original directories if you prefer to work with them directly.

-- `Rules_and_Guides/` - Rulebooks and guides
+Choose whichever format works best for you:
-- `Stories/The_Dragons_Friends/` - Adventure materials
+- **Markdown files** in the `docs/` directory - Best for reading online and version control

-Choose whichever format works best for you!
+- **Word documents** in `Rules_and_Guides/` and `Stories/The_Dragons_Friends/` - Best for editing and printing